 Viewfinder size/resolution: N/A

 Weight (in lbs): 0.66lb with battery and SD card

 The M200 is aiming to win over the smartphone crowd, sure, but it’s also a solid choice for enthusiastic beginners who want to take their photography more seriously.
 The 24.1MP APS-C Dual Pixel CMOS sensor enables phase detection autofocusing (which is in theory more rapid than contrast detection), and users can shoot in RAW mode, record 4K video, share images easily via WiFi and swap out of the kit lens for more serious Canon optics down the line.

 One big selling point for this mirrorless camera is its unobtrusive size.
 It’s a go-anywhere, shoot-anything camera; barely larger than a full pack of cards, it slips in and out of a jacket pocket with ease.
 But as size is only one part of the puzzle, what is the image quality like?

 We’ll delve into the performance in more detail below, but in short, the M200 is capable of producing surprisingly good, but not astounding photographs.
+That's why it doesn't break our list of the best cameras for astrophotography.
 The features might not stand out, but then neither does the price.
 It’s nice and easy to use, and sometimes nice is what you need.